-- The headwaters of the Ganga are called 'Bhagirathi' is fed by the Gangotri Glacier and joined by the Alaknanda at Devprayag in Uttarakhand. - Ganga meets the tributaries from the Himalayas such as Ghaghara, Gandak and Kosi. - A major river Yamuna, arising from Yamunotri Glacier in the Himalayas, joins Ganga at Allahabad. - Other tributaries Chambal, Betwa and Son come from Peninsular uplands to join Ganga. - Farukka in West Bengal is the northernmost point of the Ganga Delta. - Ganga is joined by Brahmaputra and forms river Meghna which flows through Bangladesh to reach the Bay of Bengal. - The delta formed when the Ganga and the Brahmaputra flow into the Bay of Bengal is known as the Sunderban Delta. - The length of the Ganga is over 2500 km and it develops large meanders in the downstream plain areas.
+- The headwaters of the Ganga are called 'Bhagirathi'. - Bhagirathi is fed by the Gangotri Glacier and joined by the Alaknanda at Devprayag. - Ganga meets the tributaries from the Himalayas such as Ghaghara, Gandak and Kosi. - A major river Yamuna, arising from Yamunotri Glacier in the Himalayas, joins Ganga at Allahabad. - Other tributaries Chambal, Betwa and Son come from Peninsular uplands to join Ganga. - Ganga is joined by Brahmaputra and flows through Bangladesh to reach the Bay of Bengal. - The delta formed when the Ganga and the Brahmaputra flow into the Bay of Bengal is known as the Sunderban Delta. - The length of the Ganga is over 2500 km and it develops large meanders.